Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Experiment

 \textbf{Quantitative comparison on LLIE tasks.} For the evaluation of LLIE, we conduct experiment on a variety of datasets, showing the effectiveness of our strategy more comprehensively and convincingly.
-The results are displayed in Table~\ref{table:quantitative1}, where we can see that almost all baselines are improved by involving our strategy without additional heavy computation cost.
-The ``-" iterms are placed due to the limited computation resources.
-In particular, for Retinexformer, our method showcases improvements of 1.84 in PSNR and 0.021 in SSIM on the SDSD-outdoor dataset.
+The results are displayed in Table.~\ref{table:quantitative1}, where we can see that almost all baselines are improved by involving our strategy without additional heavy computation cost.
 Within the Restormer framework, our method achieves enhancements of 0.012 in SSIM on the SDSD-outdoor dataset.
-Additionally, in the SNR framework evaluated on the LOLv2-synthetic dataset, our results demonstrate a notable increase of 1.83 in PSNR and 0.021 in SSIM, indicating substantial improvements across different scenarios.
+Additionally, in the SNR framework evaluated on the LOLv2-synthetic dataset, our results demonstrate a notable increase of 1.6dB in PSNR and 0.011 in SSIM, indicating substantial improvements across different scenarios.
+Moreover, we include the comparisons with more baselines and metrics (LPIPS and RMSE), as displayed in Tables.~\ref{table:Lpips and RMSE for SNR} and \ref{table:HVI and IAT}.
+The baselines in Table~\ref{table:HVI and IAT} include HVI-CIDNET~\cite{yan2025hvi} and IAT~\cite{Cui_2022_BMVC}.

+Moreover, we note that inserting our strategy into HVI-CIDNet results in a decrease of 16.1\% in SSIM and 4.1\% in LPIPS on SMID.
+We explain this phenomenon as a result of using the same hyper-parameter $\lambda$ in Eq~\ref{eq:final} across different datasets, showing the robustness of our method across diverse scenes.
+However, this hyper-parameter can be adjusted for different methods to achieve better results.
+For HVI-CIDNet, which includes an additional loss term in the HVS space alongside the RGB space, keeping $\lambda$ unchanged may relatively overweight this term and diminish the impact of the depth supervision loss $\mathcal{L}_d$ in Eq~\ref{eq:final}, leading to poorer depth estimation on low-light data.
+By increasing $\lambda$, we could observe improved performance that surpasses the baseline in all metrics.

+Furthermore, we compare the optimal results of our method with a lot of representative low-light enhancement methods, including KinD, URetinex-Net++, LLFlow-L-SKF, Retinexmamba, Wakeup-Darkness, Zero-DCE, RUAS, SCI, NeRCO, and Clip-LIE.
+These methods contain the strategies of both supervised and unsupervised.
+The results are exhibited in Table~\ref{table:quantitative4}, which demonstrate the SOTA performance brought by our strategy.